PUBALI19/Cache-Simulator-with-Stream-Buffer-Prefetching/README.md

 ### Prerequisites
 - A standard Linux/Unix environment or terminal.
-- GCC/G++ Compiler with support for standard build tools (or Java Development Kit if Java based).
+- GCC/G++ Compiler with support for standard build tools.

 ### Installation & Compilation
 The repository includes a strict optimization-enabled `Makefile`.
 To build the standalone executable (named `sim`):